drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Recycling Undesired Enantiomer
 *[Enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

-If the undesired enantiomer can be re-racemized, this enables all the racemate to be progressively converted into the desired isomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/recycling-undesired-enantiomer-4bcc3f69'><i class='fa fa-play' aria-hidden='true'></i></button>If the undesired enantiomer can be re-racemized, this enables all the racemate to be progressively converted into the desired isomer.
 There are many industrial examples of such recycling.
 One example is the tetralone intermediate involved in the synthesis of Zoloft whose unwanted enantiomer is repeatedly recycled, as visualized below.
 With this procedure the desired enantiomer is prepared industrially with high purity and yield (ee = 99%; recovery yield 98%).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures